 Full time

-Prospectus are excited to be working with our client to help them recruit for a new Business Development Lead to join their team.
-The organisation is the UK body of a worldwide neutral and impartial humanitarian network.
-At the heart of their work is providing help to people in crisis, both in the UK and overseas.
-The organisation is committed to helping people without discrimination, regardless of their ethnic origin, nationality, political beliefs or religion.
-This role is offered on a full-time permanent basis with a salary of £59,030 to £63,195 per annum (plus Inner London Weighting, £3,344, if applicable) with flexible hybrid working arrangements at their London office.
-The Business Development Lead provides strategic leadership to the New Business Development sub-team.
-The post holder is responsible for securing best-in-class, high-value, multi-year corporate partnerships-typically six- and seven-figure agreements-that deliver shared value for the organisation and its partners.
-As a senior position, they will manage the new business pipeline, set and implement team strategy-including prospecting approaches-and oversee two direct reports.
-They will mentor and empower their team to maintain consistently high standards of partnership development, while fostering a culture of excellence, collaboration, and continuous improvement within the wider team.
-They are looking for someone with demonstrable experience of winning high value (£250k+) partnerships, with the proven ability to meet fundraising targets and maximise other opportunities.
-They are looking for a candidate with demonstrable experience of building strong and effective donor relationships at all levels, including senior management to deliver integrated, collaborative partnerships.
-They are looking for someone with demonstrable experience of direct line management and experience in managing business development cycle and activities including managing own and other's pipeline.
-The ideal candidate will have knowledge and understanding of corporate fundraising, the UK fundraising landscape, and the charity sector.
+Prospectus is excited to be working with our client, a well-established international animal welfare organisation, to help them recruit for a Programme Funding Manager.
+Since it was founded in 1934, the charity has helped to relieve the suffering of millions of working horses, donkeys and mules and improved the livelihoods of the countless people who depend upon them.
+Dedicated to improving some of the world's poorest communities, the charity supports training, treatment and programmes across Africa, Asia and Latin America.
+This role is offered on a full-time permanent basis with a salary of £47,197 per annum to work in a flexible hybrid model between home and their Central London Office.
+The Programme Funding Manager plays a pivotal role in securing and managing institutional funding from trusts, foundations, government agencies, and multilateral donors to support the organisation's global programmes.
+You will lead on the development of high- quality funding proposals, build and strengthen donor relationships, and ensure compliance with grant requirements.
+They are looking for someone with significant experience and a successful track record of securing grants from key institutional funders.
+You will have demonstrable knowledge and experience in institutional funding with an understanding of institutional funders' priorities, requirements and ways of working.
 At Prospectus we invest in your journey as a candidate and are committed to supporting you with your application.
 We welcome all candidates to apply, regardless of age, sex/gender, disability, race, religion, sexual orientation, marital status or pregnancy/maternity.
-If you have any disability and require reasonable adjustment/s to any part of the process, then please contact Firas El Dib at Prospectus.
+If you have any disability and require reasonable adjustment/s to any part of the process, then please contact Ariha Semontee at Prospectus.
 If you feel you meet some of the criteria but not all, we really hope you'll enquire and learn more.
 Prospectus can advise and support on each part of the role and hopefully your application, so we look forward to hearing from you.
 In order to apply please submit your CV in the first instance.
 Should your experience be suitable, we will arrange for a meeting to brief you on the role.
 You'll then have all the information you need to formally apply.
 We are looking forward to connecting with you soon.

 Full time